microsoft/aed-content-nasa-su20/Learn/rocks-project/2-introduction-to-artifical-intelligence/includes/4-how-humans-classify.md

-# The Human Classifying Process
+# Classify Space Rocks Like a Human

 Before we build an AI system to detect the rock types, lets see how we 'humans' do it.